-Question: How do different locations (on the open grass, under trees, or on the black top) affect the surface temperature of the ground on the school campus?
-When the thermometer was placed on the open grass, the temp. did not get that high and ended up being the convert ten a sorthe grid.
-Because it was placed on the open grass inesunlight did not neat up the thermonuter and t the sunlight soaking into the field.
-The first trial for "on the open grass" was lore, the second got notter & was low C the third at 9.9.
-C and the last even cooler with an 2.9.
-C, leaving it with an average of 9.7.c.
-Undertne trees was an average of 10.7°C and on the WICK to extremely not at an average of 17.
-C. The black top made it even flotter because the aumber one color that stake up the nust sun is black.
-The different locations get/soak up different amounts of sun making the thermoneter hot.
+Question: How do different locations (on the open grass, under trees, or on the black top) affections the surface temperature of the ground on the school campus?
+WN EN +VU thermometer was placed on the opengrass, the temp. aid not get that high and enaed up being the correct ten is snithe grid.
+Because it was placed on the open grass the sunlight did not neat up the thermoneter aue the sunlight soaking into the field.
+The first-trial for con the open grass" was love, the second got notter & was 10.6.C the third at 9.9.0 and the last even cooler with an 29.0, leaving it with an average of 9.7 . e.
+Undertru trees was an average of 10.7°C and on the week to extremely not at an average of 17.8.
+The black top made it even finter because the number one color that state up the most sun is black.
+The different locations get/soak up different amounts of sun making the thermoneter not. .